rnakato/DROMPAplus/README.md

 ### 3.1.
 Docker image

-We recommend to use a Docker image of the latest version from DockerHub using:
+We recommend to use the latest Docker image of DROMPAplus from DockerHub using:

     docker pull rnakato/ssp_drompa